 - Canon 20D with a wide-angle zoom lens – for shooting pictures with a better quality

-It is very important to have all the apps you will need downloaded, completely set up and tried out, before you actually start covering your charity event.
-Things happen fast and you might miss great moments, by not having your software set up and downloading it on 3G connection.
+It is very important to have all the apps you will need to be downloaded, completely set up, and tried out, before you actually start covering your charity event.
+Things happen fast and you might miss great moments, by not having your software set up and downloading it on a 3G connection.

 - – All agreed content and status updates that need to be happening at a specific time

-- – All blog posts with paced mix of whats, whys, whens and whos.
+- – All blog posts with a paced mix of whats, whys, whens, and whos.

 - – All scheduled call to actions

 You should be careful not to overdo your publishing and post one too many status updates in a very short period of time.
 You don’t want to annoy the people who follow you online